Keilah Liberated; Retreat; Royal Repose

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 Later, Saul and his army arrive at the cave of En Gedi, where David and his men lie hidden.
 As the king empties his bowels in the dark cave, David quietly shears a corner from his mantle.
 When Saul and his troops leave the cave, they are startled by David, who protests his allegiance to the king.
 He holds aloft his trophy as proof that, had he desired, he could have easily slain Saul.
-(1 Kings 24:3–12)
+(I Samuel 24:3–12)

 Folio 33r (Latin)